 A physical control over a vehicle while intoxicated charge carries the same penalties as a DUI in Washington.
 On its own as a first offense, this is a gross misdemeanor with a maximum punishment of up to one year in jail and a fine of $5,000.
 At the minimum, if you had a breath test result of under 0.15 and have no prior convictions for this type of offense or related offenses such as a DUI, you’re still likely to receive a fine, 24 consecutive hours of jail time, a 90-day suspension of your driver’s license, a drug and alcohol violation, and a probationary period of two to five years.

 If your results come in at over 0.15 or you refused to consent to the test, you’re looking at the same minimum punishments but with more jail time – 48 hours – and a longer license suspension of 365 days.
 Once that suspension period is over, you will not be allowed to get your license back unless you have an Ignition Interlock Device installed in your car and maintained for at least one year, with the last four months of that period having no failed tests.
 These devices do not allow your car to be started until you blow into the mouthpiece, as they test your breath for alcohol consumption.

 For people with prior DUI or related convictions, the penalties get even steeper, particularly when it comes to jail time and license suspension periods.
 If there is someone in the car who was under 16 when you were arrested, there are minimum fines that also apply starting at $1,000, and you’ll have to use the interlock device for a period of six months beyond what your offense requires.

 Being arrested for having physical control over a vehicle while intoxicated may not seem as serious as a DUI, but in terms of penalties, it absolutely is.
-Contact a criminal defense attorney at Feldman & Lee as soon as possible if you’re facing this charge.
+Contact an attorney at Feldman & Lee as soon as possible if you’re facing this charge.